Chronology of World War II

 Montgomery Passes German POWs

-Jeeps Landing at Omaha Beach from a Landing Craft Tank, 8 June 1944
+Jeeps Landing at Omaha Beach

-Jeeps landing at Omaha Beach
+Jeeps Landing at Omaha Beach

 Rangers on Pointe du Hoc